mokojm/Townscaper-CustomBirds/README.md

 # Townscaper-CustomBirds

+:warning: 2022/06/27 : Beware that TextureManager mod does not work very well with CustomBirds mod.
+Birds with multiple colors might not show up.
+Will release an update in the near future

 Townscaper mod for customizing the texture of the birds, the amount of birds and play with them

 <p align="center">